Foreword

 Only by being as consistent and as joined up as possible can we hope to succeed.
 We need to use our collective voice, backed up with our collective knowledge and know-how, as impactfully as possible.
 Whilst we have ambitious national targets, in order to deliver against them we need to push for action in every sector and at every level.

 This manifesto of ideas is a contribution to that.
 It is our best attempt to bring together positive actions across the whole of Scottish society, which would help to deliver this necessary transition.
 The policies within it have been identified at speed and they will undoubtedly evolve and deepen.
 New ideas will emerge.
 But it is an attempt to get firmly on the front foot.
 To identify what we think needs to happen.
-To empower everyone within the climate movment to make their voices heard.
+To empower everyone within the climate movement to make their voices heard.
 In doing so, it is a chance to regroup, to refocus and to re-energise our diverse movement for change so that, together, we confront this existential challenge.
 Now is the time to double down, not water down.

-Chair, Stop Climate Chaos Scotland
+Mike Robinson, Chair, Stop Climate Chaos Scotland

 Version 1.0: September 2023